-This anonymous artist is a member of the organization KALA – the Hebrew acronym for the LGBT Ethiopian Community.
-KALA was founded in 2015, and has a Facebook page that regularly posts announcements and activities of interest to the LGBTs of Ethiopian descent in Israel.
-Among its activities are seminars for young people, social events and parties, information for urgent support, dissemination of relevant information, and more.
-Members of KALA include both women and men of Ethiopian descent who identify as LGBT, and this framework serves as a support system and non-judgmental space for them.
-Most representatives of KALA are not in the closet, and even take part in activities of all the general LGBT organizations in Israel, including, for example, the fifteenth “Other Sex” conference held at Tel-Aviv University, in which KALA representatives spoke about their similarities with other LGBT people in Israel, but also the issues distinctive to those of Ethiopian descent, including the significant taboo that remains in the Ethiopian community of Israel on non-heteronormative sex.
-Perhaps because of this, no artwork featuring representations of gay masculinity among those of Ethiopian origin exist, with the exception of the series of photographs discussed here.
+This artist is a member of KALA (Hebrew abbreviation of Kehila Lahatavit Ethiopit, ‘LGBT Ethiopian Community’).
+Founded in 2015, KALA has a Facebook page that regularly posts announcements, activities information of interest to LGBT Israeli-Ethiopians such as seminars for youth, social events and parties.
+The organization offers a support system and non-judgmental space for its community.
+Most of its members are out of the closet and participate in activities and events hosted by other Israeli LGBT organizations.
+At the fifteenth ‘Other Sex’ conference held at Tel Aviv University, KALA representatives spoke about their similarities with other LGBT groups in Israel, but also discussed issues distinctive to those of Ethiopian descent, including the taboos on non-heteronormative sex within the Israeli-Ethiopian community.
+This may account for the lack of images of gay masculinity by any Israeli-Ethiopian artists other than the anonymous one discussed above.

 Into the (different) future of representations

-This paper does not attempt to arrive at comprehensive conclusions or to define the distinguishing characteristics of the art of Israelis of Ethiopian descent, or determine facts about representations of black men, in particular, but rather to offer some possible perspectives that may contribute to the discussion of this issue.
-Nonetheless, it can certainly be said that the representations of black men are a social construction, constructed through a gender-racial lens, and are not a matter of sheer biology (Shenhav and Yonah, 2008).
-In contrast with the construction of images of black men in the United States, for example, which rests upon myths of powerful and frightening virility that lead inevitably to sexual violence as well as unemployment, disease, drugs, or alternatively narratives about athleticism and musical success; in Israel, on the other hand, black men, and especially elderly black men, suffer from stereotypes of passivity or are regarded as men from a primitive culture who are stuck in values of the past.
-Alternatively, they suffer from the stereotype of exercising violence against their female partners, while the stereotypical construction of the younger generation links young men with being drop-outs, unemployed, engaging in disorderly conduct in public, or incarcerated in institutions or prisons, together with the rare positive images of successful men of Ethiopian descent (primarily in the military – as soldiers in the defense of the country, and the like).
-These visual stereotypes are not merely images, but have real impact on those they depict, as they deeply distort the real life experiences of Israeli men of Ethiopian descent, creating and perpetuating stereotypes that become real obstacles and difficulties that pursue them in many arenas (such as making it difficult for them to find suitable jobs).
-One way or another, the black body of men of Ethiopian origin –symbolic or real – often becomes an imaginary site of danger (as in the derogatory belief that their blood is contaminated with AIDS) (Ferada Senebato, 2008).
+The aim of this paper is not to arrive at comprehensive conclusions about or to define the distinguishing features of Israeli-Ethiopian art or representations of black men, but rather to contribute to the discussion of this issue.
+Representations of black men in Israel are clearly a social construction founded on gender-racial stereotypes rather than pure biology.
+In contrast to representations of black men in the United States, for example, which draw either on the myth of a powerful and frightening virility that inevitably leads to sexual violence, incarceration, disease, or drugs, or else of a prodigious athleticism or musical genius, representations of black men in Israel show them aging, passive stuck in the past, or else as exercising violence against their female partners, or, if young, as social drop-outs engaging in disorderly conduct or incarcerated.
+Only occasionally do they convey a positive image of a successful Israeli-Ethiopian man (usually in the military).
+These images have real impact on their subjects as they distort their real-life experiences, creating and perpetuating stereotypes that become obstacles to their success in many arenas and sometimes turn their bodies into imaginary sites of danger (as in the belief that they all have AIDS).